 - Simplifies Resource Management

-, you can manage multiple resources of the same type with a single block of code.
+Withfor_each, you can manage multiple resources of the same type with a single block of code.
 This is useful when you have a several resources to manage that are similarly configured, and it reduces the amount of code you need to write and maintain. - Avoids Repetitive Code

-, you can create multiple resources with the same or similar configuration in a single block, which can help to simplify your code. - Provides Granular Control
+Without usingfor_each, multipleresourceand/ormoduleblocks would be needed.
+This would result in repeating the same code multiple times, and would violate the DRY (Don’t Repeat Yourself) practice of writing clean code.
+Withfor_each, you can create multiple resources with the same or similar configuration in a single block, which can help to simplify your code. - Provides Granular Control

-simplifies this process by reducing the amount of code written that would otherwise end up being copied and pasted.
+Configuring multiple resources or modules with the same or similar settings can be time-consuming and error prone due to user error.
+The use offor_eachsimplifies this process by reducing the amount of code written that would otherwise end up being copied and pasted.
 This helps improve quality and decrease coding time when appropriate.